PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 # Palladio-ReverseEngineering-SoMoX

 ## Introduction
 This project assists the reverse engineering process by transforming the input source code into a Palladio Component Model artifact, the Service Effect Specification (SEFF).
 The project is based on the Palladio Component Model (PCM), which is a modeling concept developed at the Software Quality and Design (SQD) institute at KIT.
-It is used together with the Service Effect Specification (SEFF) and the Eclipse JDT AST parser to create an abstraction model of the source code.
+It is used together with the Service Effect Specification (SEFF) and the Eclipse JDT AST parser to create an abstract model of the source code.
 It can be used to describe relationships between provided and required components and models their input and output variables.

-If you are familiar with the background of PCM, SEFF, AST and fluent interfaces, jump directly to [Objectives](#Objectives).
+If you are familiar with the background of PCM, SEFF, AST, and fluent interfaces, jump directly to [Objectives](#Objectives).
 If you are familiar with the project, jump directly to [Usage](#usage).

 ## Motivation & Background
 Most of the time a forward engineering approach is used when developing software.
-After the definition of the system specification a software design is created.
-With this software design the source code can be built in a structured way.
+After the definition of the system specification, a software design is created.
+With this software design, the source code can be built in a structured way.
 Some legacy projects do not have any kind of specification or design documentation available.
-Reverse engineering is a very interesting approach in this scenario, because it tries to build higher abstraction models of the available source code.
-The code analysis can be a very time-consuming and exhausting task.
+Reverse engineering is a very interesting approach in this scenario because it tries to build higher abstraction models of the available source code.
+Code analysis can be a very time-consuming and exhausting task.
 Single condition statements can make the difference between a performant or slow implementation.
 If the developer is not common with the code it's hard to find the exact location.
-Thats why an automated, easy readable diagram from the code would be a perfect solution for developers.
+That's why an automated, easily readable diagram from the code would be a perfect solution for developers.

 It can be used for reverse engineering purposes to retrieve the original design and find all connections between components.
-It eases the feature development and improvement process in legacy systems and enables a clean code-base with fast to find refactoring options or analysis of resource demands.
+It eases the feature development and improvement process in legacy systems and enables a clean code base with fast-to-find refactoring options or analysis of resource demands.

 ### Palladio Component Model (PCM)
-Palladio is a software architecture simulation approach which analyzes a software project at the model level for performance bottlenecks, issues with scalability, reliability threats, and allows for a subsequent optimization.
+Palladio is a software architecture simulation approach that analyzes a software project at the model level for performance bottlenecks, issues with scalability, reliability threats, and allows for subsequent optimization.
 The approach needs different artifacts as input to perform the simulation.
-Artifacts can be the specification of the components, the composition of the components or a specification of the behavior of the functions inside the components.
+Artifacts can be the specification of the components, the composition of the components, or a specification of the behavior of the functions inside the components.
 This behavior specification is known as Service Effect Specification.

 ### Service Effect Specification (SEFF)
-The Service Effect Specification (SEFF) is a kind of activity diagram to model an abstraction of the component and function behavior.
-It offers several ways to specify the type of the action elements of the diagram.
-For the simulation the actions can be enriched with resource allocation specifications such as CPU or HDD usage.
+The Service Effect Specification (SEFF) is a kind of activity diagram to model abstraction of the component and function behavior.
+It offers several ways to specify the type of action elements of the diagram.
+For the simulation, the actions can be enriched with resource allocation specifications such as CPU or HDD usage.

 ### AST
 Eclipse provides a way to access and manipulate Java source code via the Java Development Tools (JDT) API.
 The API can either be accessed via the Java Model or via the Abstract Syntax Tree (AST).
 For our implementation, we choose to follow the AST path, since it matches the MoDisco / JaMoPP models described [below](#modiscojamopp-version).